downquark7/resume-builder/README.md

 ## Configuration

-You can set environment variables or a `.env` file in the project root:
+Set environment variables or a `.env` file in the project root:

 - OLLAMA_BASE_URL (default: http://localhost:11434)
 - OLLAMA_MODEL (default: gpt-oss)
 - LLM_TEMPERATURE (default: 0.2)

+These defaults are loaded via `resume_builder.config.settings`.

 ## Running tests

-- Install dev dependencies and run pytest:

 ```
 pip install -r requirements.txt
-pytest
+pytest -q
 ```

 ## Notes

-- The `transcript.txt` and `projects.txt` in `data/` are simple text sources.
-You can add more files (e.g., `experience.txt`, `skills.txt`, `certifications.txt`).
-The system will ingest all `.txt` files.
+- All `.txt` files in `data/` are ingested automatically (e.g., `experience.txt`, `skills.txt`, `certifications.txt`, `work history.txt`).
-- PDF generation can be done with WeasyPrint (HTML -> PDF).
-If WeasyPrint is not available in your environment, the script will fallback to saving an `.html` file for manual conversion.
+- PDF generation uses WeasyPrint (HTML -> PDF).
+If WeasyPrint is unavailable or you specify a non-PDF extension, the script writes an `.html` file as a fallback.